 CEO of revenge porn activism organisation Badass, Katelyn Bowden, said,

 “This is absolutely terrifying,”

 “Now anyone could find themselves a victim of revenge porn, without ever having taken a nude photo.
 This tech should not be available to the public.”

 We’re at the tipping point of this technology.
-As it stands now, it is relatively easy to discern what is real and what isn’t.
+As it stands now, it is relatively easy to discern what is real and what is not.
 But we’re just at the beginning.
-Its going to become more and more difficult to tell what is an authentic image or video and what isn’t.
+Its going to become more and more difficult to tell if what we’re looking at is an authentic image or video.